PhamDuy204/Face-Recognition/README.md

 # 📌[PYTORCH] Vietnamese Face Recognition System
 ## 📖 Introduction

 This project implements a Face Recognition System using PyTorch, specifically trained on a dataset of Vietnamese faces.
 While general face recognition models are often trained on large, diverse datasets, they may not always perform well on specific demographics.
-To address this issue, our system adapts a pretrained model and fine-tunes it with Vietnamese facial data to improve recognition accuracy in real-world local scenarios.
+To address this issue,we will train new model from scrath with Vietnamese facial data to improve recognition accuracy in real-world local scenarios.

 The main objectives of this project are: